frankdean/trip-server/README.md

 	$ sudo dpkg-reconfigure tzdata
 	$ sudo dpkg-reconfigure locales

+Optionally, apply the latest Debian updates with:

+	$ sudo apt-get upgrade

 View the `Vagrantfile` configuration file in the root of the `trip-server` folder for some examples you can modify.
 E.g. you can enable the `config.vm.network "public_network"` option to make the VM accessible from the